MBybee/DevBlogCMS/README.md

-# BookshelfCMS_Alpha
+# DevBlog CMS
-This creates static sites that have book-like readability with off-host metadata
+Creates static sites for developers with off-host metadata

-This has been used to generate a number of the stories for Werebooks.org with success.
-It should work well enough now.
-Unfortunately, WereBooks Limited is being dissolved, so this project is becoming community supported.

-If you choose to use and tweak it, we'd love to see the sites you made!
+This is based on the BookshelfCMS_Alpha by WereBooks, adapted to a developer blog.